reduxjs/redux/packages/action-listener-middleware/README.md

 - `unsubscribe: () => void`: will remove the listener from the middleware
 - `subscribe: () => void`: will re-subscribe the listener if it was previously removed, or no-op if currently subscribed
 - `cancelPrevious: () => void`: cancels any previously running instances of this same listener.
-(The cancelation will only have a meaningful effect if the previous instances are paused using one of the `job` APIs, `take`, or `condition` - see "Job Management" in the "Usage" section for more details)
+(The cancelation will only have a meaningful effect if the previous instances are paused using one of the `job` APIs, `take`, or `condition` - see "Cancelation and Job Management" in the "Usage" section for more details)

 Dynamically unsubscribing and re-subscribing this listener allows for more complex async workflows, such as avoiding duplicate running instances by calling `listenerApi.unsubscribe()` at the start of a listener, or calling `listenerApi.cancelPrevious()` to ensure that only the most recent instance is allowed to complete.